Vic0428/Computer-System-Principle/lec2/lec2.md

 #### Overview

 1. Full virtualization is the wrong way.
+And there are some situations in which it is desirable for the guest os to see real as well as virtual resources
 2. X86 never full virtualization
 3. Para-virtualization
-   - Small changes to the guest OS and big improvements in performance.
+   - **Small** changes to the guest OS and **big** improvements in performance.
 But application binary interface won’t change!

 #### Design principles